About this Session

 Mim is a singing and performing arts teacher at Theatre Bugs and Adelaide Theatre Academy, and has musically directed their productions of Little Shop of Horrors (2018), Xanadu Jr (2018) and Porridge (for ‘Something on Saturday’ at the Dunstan Playhouse, 2019), and co-musically directed 13 The Musical (2019).

 Nicole is no stranger to the stage.
 Her passion began in Singapore; as President and Production Manager in the Drama Club, lead roles in her school's productions and involvement in the Literature Festival and Singapore Youth Festival.
 Moving to Australia, her love for musical theatre and dancing grew with ensemble roles, lead roles and as Choreographer for Seussical and The Lion King Jr. She then joined Harvest Rain's Adelaide arena tours for Hairspray and Grease as well.
 Currently, Nicole studies with the University of Adelaide's Elder Conservatorium, studying Music Theatre.
 Nicole is thrilled to perform at Broadway Sessions!

-Zachary is 19 years old and he is aiming to become an entertainer of the performing arts (mainly acting and singing).
-He has been performing in theatre since a very young age with his earliest memory being in Di Mason’s youth theatre troupe, Stars on Stage.
+Zachary is 19 years old and he is aiming to become a professional entertainer in the performing arts (mainly acting and singing) in the near future.
+He has been performing in theatre since a very young age with his earliest memory being with Di Mason’s youth theatre troupe, Stars on Stage.

 He regularly had performances with various performing arts schools such as Theatrebugs, Mighty Good Productions and he recently finished his training with Actors Ink. (to which he was referred to go and train with by Australian television and radio personality, Anne "Willsy" Wills).